 Your doctor may recommend that you avoid driving or operating machinery until you know whether taking Rexulti will make you tired.

 Talk with your doctor or pharmacist if you have tiredness that bothers you or concerns you while taking Rexulti.
-They may be able to suggest ways to help improve your energy levels.
-They may also suggest that you stop taking Rexulti and try another medication for your condition.
+They may suggest ways to help improve your energy levels.
+They can also suggest that you stop taking Rexulti and try another medication for your condition.

 You may have headaches as a side effect of Rexulti.
 Headaches may go away a few days or weeks after starting Rexulti treatment.

-For details about how often headache occurred in clinical studies, see Rexulti’s prescribing information.
+For details about how often headache occurred in clinical trials, see Rexulti’s prescribing information.

 What you can do

 If you’re having headaches while taking Rexulti, talk with your doctor or pharmacist.
-They can help determine if there may be another potential cause of your headaches.
+They can try to determine whether there is another potential cause of your headaches.
 They may also suggest treatments, including an over-the-counter painkiller such as Tylenol (acetaminophen).

-If you have headaches that are severe or don’t go away, your doctor may have you stop taking Rexulti and try another medication instead.
+If you have headaches that are severe or do not go away, your doctor may have you stop taking Rexulti and try another medication instead.

 Although very rare, it’s possible to experience insomnia while taking Rexulti.
 Insomnia refers to problems falling asleep or staying asleep.
-This side effect wasn’t commonly reported by people taking Rexulti in clinical studies.
+This side effect wasn’t commonly reported by people taking Rexulti in clinical trials.

 What you can do